Goshen College encourages individuals to report any incident in which an incident of sexual misconduct is believed to have occurred.

 What will happen with this information?

 The report will be processed by a member of the Title IX committee.
 Incidents involving students will be processed by the Title IX Deputy Coordinator (Beth Martin Birky).
-Incidents involving Goshen College employees will be processed by the Director of Human Resources (Norm Bakhit).
-If you feel uncomfortable having Beth or Norm processing your report, please contact the faculty advocate, Regina Shands Stoltzfus before filling out this form.
+Incidents involving Goshen College employees will be processed by Human Resources (Deanna Risser).
+If you feel uncomfortable having Beth or Deanna processing your report, please contact the faculty advocate, Regina Shands Stoltzfus before filling out this form.

 - The Title IX Committee documents all information (anonymous and confidential reports).